 - examining the periodic reports submitted by the States Parties on the national implementation of the human rights treaties;

 - publishing General Comments that guide the interpretation of the treaties; and

-- for some treaties, investigating individual and group complaints.
+- for some treaties, investigating individual and collective complaints.